fleetdm/fleet/docs/Getting-started/FAQ.md

 If you would like to manage hosts that can travel outside your VPN or intranet we recommend only exposing the "/api/v1/osquery" endpoint to the public internet.

-If you would like to use the Fleet CLI from outside of your network, the following endpoints will also need to be exposed for `fleetctl`:
+If you would like to use the fleetctl CLI from outside of your network, the following endpoints will also need to be exposed for `fleetctl`:

 - /api/setup
 - /api/v1/setup